About Upper Gwynedd Township

 The Township Complex, located on Parkside Place, includes exercise and jogging trails, as well as lighted basketball and tennis courts.
 While all of these facilities are for the enjoyment of Township residents, they are not for the use of organized sports teams, unless the programs are a function of the Township's Park and Recreation program.

 Adjacent to the basketball courts is a Victorian Gazebo, which was constructed in 1991as a lasting memento of the Township's Centennial Celebration.
 Until the DeBarth Amphitheater was built, the Gazebo was an integral part of a series of free summer concerts that are held each year.
 The Gazebo is available for use for such activities as weddings and wedding photographs.
 In recent years the Township has added a Pavilion and an adjoining parking facility.
 The Pavilion is also available for use by Township residents for private social functions.
 For further information concerning rentals, contact the Township Office or reference the cost chart below.
 Be advised that the use of alcohol on Township grounds is strictly prohibited.
+All parks, playgrounds and open spaces prohibit the use of tobacco/smoking.

 In addition to the walking/exercise trail, the Township has added a paved walking trail to the grounds.
 This trail is 1/2 mile long and runs from the Pavilion area past the Tennis courts, around the Gazebo and back to the Pavilion.
+Four pickleball courts were added in 2017.

 Another focal point at the Township Complex is the Parkside Playground.
 Built in 1995, the construction of this playground was the culmination of a year-long effort by hundreds of community volunteers who raised the money and assembled the manpower, equipment and materials necessary to complete the facility.
 This unique, science-theme playground is handicapped-accessible and is a popular attraction for area children.